 A high Opportunity Score indicates that the product can be highly profitable if you choose to sell, and vice versa.

-Another effective method to gauge the product demands is to understand the various keywords and search volume for those keywords.
+Another effective method to gauge the product demand is to understand the various keywords, search volume, and search frequency for those keywords.
 If the product keywords already attract substantial search traffic, there’s no need to reinvent the wheel.

 As a rule of thumb, see if the top 2-3 product keywords have at least a cumulative search volume of 10,000+ to effectively understand the demand for said product.
 Of course, this may vary based on your product type and niche.